-Feria Sexta infra Hebdomadam II in Quadragesima ~ III. classis
+Feria Secunda infra Hebdomadam Passionis ~ III. classis

 Divinum Officium Rubrics 1960 - 1960